TL;DR

 Job Description

 We are seeking an experienced product designer to work cross-functionally across the product, engineering, and marketing teams to deliver design value throughout the product life cycle.
-Your number one job is to tackle user problems and contribute to the overall product strategy.
+Experience working on client projects and improving existing products is highly valued.
+Your number one job is to tackle user problems, contribute to the overall product strategy, and redesign existing products to enhance user experience and meet evolving needs.

 Requirements